Jim Steinman: 1980s

-Jim Steinman wrote a song titled "Vaults of Heaven" which has the same melody as "Milady" from The Confidence Man and "Für Sarah" from Tanz der Vampire.
-Rory Dodd sang a demo of this "Vaults of Heaven" in 1984.
-That demo has been in circulation among fans on the internet.
+Steinman wrote a song titled "Vaults of Heaven" which has the same melody as "Milady" from The Confidence Man and "Für Sarah" from Tanz der Vampire.
+Rory Dodd sang a demo of "Vaults of Heaven" in 1984.
 In 1985, Steinman wrote, composed, and produced a theme song for WWF performer Hulk Hogan.
-It was released in 1985 on an album titled The Wrestling Album.
-The selection was recorded during the recording sessions for Secret Dreams And Forbidden Fire, an album that Bonnie Tyler was then recording, and which Steinman also produced.
-The selection has no lead vocals, and it matches much of the non-vocal parts of the track of "Ravishing" that appeared on Secret Dreams and Forbidden Fire.
+It was released in 1985 on the album titled The Wrestling Album.
+The selection was recorded during the recording sessions for Secret Dreams and Forbidden Fire, an album that Bonnie Tyler was then recording, and which Steinman also produced.
+The selection has no lead vocals, and it matches much of the non-vocal parts of the track "Ravishing" that appeared on Secret Dreams and Forbidden Fire.
 The track was also heard as the theme music on the animated television show Hulk Hogan's Rock 'n' Wrestling.
 Steinman produced the track "Love Can Make You Cry", written by Michael Kehr, Don Kehr and Ian Hunter, for the soundtrack album for the 1986 film Iron Eagle.
-This was a modified version of the original recording of the same song, which had appeared on Urgent's 1985 album Cast The First Stone.
+This was a modified version of the original recording of the same song, which had appeared on Urgent's 1985 album Cast the First Stone.
 The original recording had been produced by Ian Hunter and Mick Ronson.

 According to Steinman in an interview, Andrew Lloyd Webber approached him to write lyrics for The Phantom of the Opera because Lloyd Webber felt that his "dark obsessive side" fit in with the project.
 However, Steinman declined in order to fulfill his commitments to a Bonnie Tyler album.
 In 1986, the album Secret Dreams and Forbidden Fire was released.
 Bonnie Tyler sang lead vocals, and Steinman produced all the selections on the album.
 Four of the songs on the album were written and/or composed by Steinman.
 One, "Holding Out for a Hero", was the same track from the Footloose soundtrack.
 The other three were "Ravishing", "Rebel Without a Clue" and "Loving You's a Dirty Job but Somebody's Gotta Do It", a duet with Todd Rundgren.
 This album was the first time Steinman worked with Steven Rinkoff, who was a recording engineer on this album.
-Since this album, the two have been co-producers and regular professional partners on Steinman's work.
+The Jim Steinman directed video for "If You Were A Woman And I Was A Man" was nominated for six Billboard Video Awards.